mikenomitch/containers/README.md

       }), { headers: { 'Content-Type': 'application/json' } });
     }

-    // For all other requests, proxy to the container
+    // For all other requests, forward to the container
-    // This will automatically renew the activity timeout return await this.proxyRequest(request);
+    // This will automatically renew the activity timeout return await this.containerFetch(request);
   }
 }
 ```